 If you’re fancy, use a slide board OR at home, use a towel/sock under your foot on hard flooring or tiles.

-- Keep you weight over the stance leg and squat down, whilst you allow the other foot to slide out!
+- Keep your weight over the stance leg and squat down, whilst you allow the other foot to slide out!

-- Stand back up, bringing the sliding leg back underneath you.
+- Stand back up, bringing the sliding leg back underneath you to your starting position.
 Smoothly though!
 Please exercise some control!

 Adductor “Rock Back”

 Bet you were surprised you weren’t stretching til now, huh!
 I’ve left it out on purpose!